AnuraagReddy123/ATMProject_CS19B031/README.md

 Mini Statement can be viewed by clicking the view MiniStatement button.
 The mini statement is displayed in a text area.
 It shows the transactions of the user till the user presses the logout button after which the statement will reset.
 (As it is a ministatement)

+NOTE: Please don't close the Your Phone frame that pops up while changing PIN.
+Doing so might lead to unexpected errors.
+Let it close by itself.